arch7tect/exposeme/readme.md

 ```

 **Command line:**

 ```bash
 ./exposeme-client --insecure --server-url wss://localhost/tunnel-ws
 ```

-**Security Warning**: The `insecure` option should only be used for development with self-signed certificates as it disables TLS certificate verification.
+> **Warning:** The `insecure` option should only be used for development with self-signed certificates as it disables TLS certificate verification.

 ## Version Compatibility